-In 2020, our most highly compensated executive officer was Mr. Christian, Chairman, President, and CEO.
-Mr. Christian received a discretionary bonus of \$700,000 and a salary of \$1,158,734 in 2020 that was determined based on his amended 2011 employment agreement.
-The entire bonus awarded to Mr. Christian in 2020 was a discretionary bonus granted due to the significant achievements of the Company under the leadership of Mr. Christian during 2020 including increasing the Company's cash balance by over \$7,000,000 while reducing station operating expenses by over \$11,000,000 and reducing capital expenditures by \$3.4 million in comparison to 2019 year-end, during a year when revenue was materially impacted by disruptions to business and service providers.
-Such bonus does not constitute "qualified, performance based compensation" under Section 162(m) of the Code.
-See "Base Salary" and "Bonuses" under "Compensation Discussion and Analysis" above.
+In 2021, our most highly compensated executive officer was Mr. Christian, Chairman, President, and CEO.
+Mr. Christian received a performance based bonus of \$950,000 and a salary of \$1,206,716 in 2021 that was determined based on his amended 2011 employment agreement.
+Mr. Christian earned the bonus of \$950,000 for having satisfied certain 2021 BCF performance goals established by the Compensation Committee pursuant to the amended 2011 employment agreement and CEO Plan.
+Such bonus is designed to constitute "qualified, performance based compensation" under Section 162(m) of the Code.
+See "Base Salary" and "Bonuses" under "Compensation Overview" above.

-Based on the CEO's subjective review of the 2020 performance of the other executive officers, the CEO recommended that 2020 cash bonuses remain flat to those paid in 2019 for Mr. Bush, Ms. Bobinski and Mr. Forgy, respectively, and the Committee agreed.
+Based on the CEO's subjective review of the 2021 performance of the other executive officers, the CEO recommended that 2021 cash bonuses remain flat to those paid in 2020 for Mr. Bush, and Mr. Forgy, respectively, and the Committee agreed.
 The Committee then made such recommendation to the Board for the Board's final approval, and the Board agreed.
-Ms. Lobaito, who retired from her position as Senior Vice President of the Company effective March 12, 2020 but continues to serve the Company as Secretary, was not awarded a 2020 bonus.
-See "Base Salary" and "Bonuses" under "Compensation Discussion and Analysis" above.
+See "Base Salary" and "Bonuses" under "Compensation Overview" above.